hynek/structlog/docs/examples.rst

 While wrapped loggers are *immutable* by default, this example demonstrates how to circumvent that using a thread local dict implementation for context data for convenience (hence the requirement for using `new()` for re-initializing the logger).

 Please note that :class:`structlog.stdlib.LoggerFactory` is a totally magic-free class that just deduces the name of the caller's module and does a `logging.getLogger() <http://docs.python.org/2/library/logging.html#logging.getLogger>`_. with it.
-It's used by :func:`struclog.get_logger` to rid you of logging boilerplate in application code.
+It's used by :func:`structlog.get_logger` to rid you of logging boilerplate in application code.

 .. _twisted-example: